ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <details><summary>Example Rule:</summary>
 <p>
-The example Move Message to Folder rule works off the Exchange Online Message Query Results data table.
+The example Move Message to Folder rule accesses the Exchange Online Message Query Results data table.
 When the status column of the row is Active the Move Message To Folder rule is available to initiate the corresponding workflow.
-The status column may be non-Active if the message is Moved, Deleted or Not Found, in which case the message cannot be moved.
+The status column may be non-Active if the message is Deleted or Not Found, in which case the message cannot be moved.

 ![screenshot: fn-exchange-online-movemessage-to-folder-rule](./screenshots/EXO-move-message-to-folder-rule.png)